Morsifications and mutations: Introduction

-The initial impetus for this project came from the desire to understand the reasons behind the common appearance of the $ADE$ classification, in its version involving quivers, in two ostensibly unrelated contexts: V.~Arnold's celebrated classification~\cite{arnold-classification} of simple plane curve singularities and the much more recent classication of cluster algebras of finite type~\cite{ca2}.
+The initial impetus for this project came from the desire to understand the reasons behind the common appearance of the \textit{ADE} classification, in its version involving quivers, in two ostensibly unrelated contexts: V.~Arnold's celebrated classification~\cite{arnold-classification} of simple singularities and the much more recent classification of cluster algebras of finite type~\cite{ca2}.
+Indeed, we prove---unconditionally---that our main conjecture holds true for simple singularities (resp., quivers of finite type), see Theorem~\ref{th:simple-singularities}.

 This paper has at least two intended audiences: the readers whose primary interests lie either in singularity theory or in the theory of cluster algebras.
-Bearing this in mind, we tried to make our presentation as accessible as possible to the mathematicians who might be unfamiliar with one of the two subjects.
+Bearing~this in mind, we aimed to make our presentation as accessible as possible to the mathematicians who might be unfamiliar with one of the two subjects.
 Additional details from singularity theory can be found in the textbooks \cite[Sections 2.1--2.2]{aglv1} \cite[Section~4.1]{agzv2} and in the papers \cite{acampo, balke-kaenders,gusein-zade-1,gusein-zade-2, leviant-shustin}.
-For a detailed exposition of the fundamentals of quiver mutations, and their relations with cluster algebras, the reader is referred to~\cite{fwz}.
+For a thorough exposition of the fundamentals~of quiver mutations, and their relations with cluster algebras, the reader is referred to~\cite{fwz}.